 Health and Comfort Considerations When Using Mowers

-Normally, if you are using an electric mower or a robotic mower, the sound levels stay well within safe limits, usually around 55 to 70 dB.
+Normally, if you are using an electric mower or a robotic mower, the sound levels stay well within safe limits, usually around 55 to 70 dB(A).
 These levels are comparable to normal conversation, so they don’t pose a risk to hearing.

 Hearing protection while mowing